tye50/MotorLab/README.md

 ## Challenges:

 ### 1: Drive forwards
-No limits on how long or how far, just get your romi to drive straight!
+Simply get your romi to drive straight!
+No need to stop it.

 Use `void driveForwards(Motor left, Motor right) {}`.